Spark-Liang/NoteBook/LOMA/290/ch01 - Organization and Operations.md

 - **stakeholder**: is a party that has an interest in or reason to concern the conpany's busimess

-- **security** : is a tradable document or certificate that represent the ownership interest in business and a debt owed by business.
+- **security** : is a tradable document or certificate that represent the ownership of the interest in business and a debt owed by business.

 - **insider director** or **outsider director** : whether the board member(member in the board of directors) not hold the position in company or not.